Bowling machine

 batter to practise (usually in the nets) and to hone specific skills through repetition of the ball being bowled at a certain length, line and speed.
 It can also be used when there is no-one available to bowl, or no one of the desired style or standard.

 There are a number of different types of bowling machine available to cricket coaches, each quite different in the ways they achieve the required delivery, though most allow the use of remote control, so that a coach can be closer to a batsman when the stroke is played.

 Ball-throwing machines for cricket have been used for over a century and originally followed a more slingshot design, which later gave way to motorised wheels and programmable machines.

 Mechanical bowling machines

 This type of machine is by far the most common.
-It is simple, strong and reliable, as well as being able to bowl a useful range of deliveries.

 How they work

 The main mechanism of the machine consists of two heavy wheels, between 30 and 50 cm in diameter, fitted with solid or pneumatic rubber tyres, each driven by its own electric motor.
 These are mounted in a frame such that the wheels are in the same plane, about 7 cm apart (slightly less than the diameter of a cricket ball).
 A ball joint allows the machine a wide range of movement.
 The whole assembly is mounted on a sturdy tripod or other frame so that the plane of the wheels is roughly at the height that a typical bowler would release the ball.
 A chute delivers the ball between the wheels, protecting the coach's hands.

 The motors are typically powered by a car battery, and turn in opposite directions.
 A controller allows variation of the speed of each wheel, allowing the machine to be slowed down for less experienced batsmen, or when the motors are not running at the same speed, swing or spin bowling can be simulated.

 These machines will work with any ball of roughly the right size and weight, such as normal cricket balls or tennis balls.
 However, they usually work best with their own balls, bowling machine balls which are made of hard plastic, and are covered in dimples.
 These dimples are to help the spinning wheels grip the ball and, for example, improve the swing or spin of deliveries when those types of deliveries are desired.